State Safety Office

 Distracted DrivingDistracted driving is typified by any mental or physical activity that takes the driver’s focus off the task of driving.
 The Florida crash report allows officers to report driver distraction in the following categories: distracted by electronic communication devices (cell phone, etc), other electronic devices (navigation device, DVD player), other distraction inside the vehicle, external distraction (outside the vehicle), texting or general inattentiveness.

-Effective October 1, 2013, texting while driving is a citable offense in the State of Florida.
+Florida State Statute 316.305 prohibits texting while driving in the State of Florida.
 However, there are no grant funds designated for Distracted Driving Programs at this time.
 Florida has identified Distracted Driving as one of eight traffic safety priority concerns.
 For more information, please refer to the Distracted Driving Emphasis Area of Florida's 2012 Strategic Highway Safety Plan.

 Prevention: Education and Enforcement programs aimed at reducing distracted driving.